 - Move the frother in a circular, up & down motion, until 1-2 inches of foam is formed.

-- Divide the coffee mixture between two mugs and add desired amount of CBD hemp oil.
+- Divide the coffee mixture between two mugs and add the desired amount of CBD oil.

 - Using a spoon to hold back the foam, add the hot milk to each cup.
 Aim for a 2:1 milk to coffee ratio.

 - Spoon the remaining foam into each mug.
-Top with fresh grated nutmeg as desired.
+Top with freshly grated nutmeg as desired.